phyloacc/PhyloAcc/README_OUTPUT.md

 * *prior_lrate_a,prior_lrate_b*: hyperparameters of beta prior for probability of loss conservation
 * *prior_grate_a,prior_grate_b*: hyperparameters of beta prior for probability of gain conservation

-*prefix*\_lik\_rate\_Z\_[0-2]_\*.txt: Output this file if verbose=T, which contains trace of MCMC samples in each iteration for an element.
-Each row is one iteration and columns are: log-likelihood, accelerated mutation rate, conserved mutation rate and latent state Z of each branch.
+*prefix*\_mcmc_trace_M\_[0-2]_\*.txt: Output this file if verbose=T, which contains trace of MCMC samples in each iteration for an element.
+Each row is one iteration and columns are: log-likelihood($P(Y|Z, r)$), accelerated substitution rate, conserved substitution rate, probability of gain and loss conservation and latent state Z of each branch.
 If sampling hyperparameters, MCMC samples will be concantenated together under different hyperparameters.
-[0-2]: under null, full and accelerated model respectively. *: element No. .
+In the file name, [0-2]: under null, accelerated and full model respectively. *: element No. .

 The output files from the extended version including gBGC is slightly different. *prefix*\_rate_postZ\_*.txt* also contains posterior mode of gBGC coefficient (*gBC* column) and posterior of having gBGC effect on each branch (*\*_B* columns).*prefix*_1_elem_Z.txt has latent gBGC state on each branch in the first columns.